fedragon/elm-typed-dropdown/README.md

 view model =
     ...
-        , div [ ]
+        , div []
             [ Html.map CountrySelected <|
                 Dropdown.view
-                    model.dropdown
                     model.items
                     model.selectedItem
                     .name
+                    model.dropdown
             ]
         ]
 ```

 See `examples` folder for complete usage examples.
+You can find the minimal set of styles that should be applied to the dropdown in provided `dropdown.css`.

+### Customize style

+Use `Dropdown.initWithSettings` rather than `init` if you want to use your own styles rather than the default ones.

 ## Credits